Back to ArticlesBy Adrien Laurent

 IQVIA's OCE is another top-tier CRM designed specifically for life sciences.
 IQVIA (formerly IMS Health + Quintiles) leverages its deep healthcare data background in OCE, which is a cloud-based platform for coordinating sales, marketing, medical, and other customer-facing functions in pharma.
 Many see OCE as the primary competitor to Veeva in this space.

 • Integrations: A noted strength of OCE is seamless integration with other systems.
-It "integrates seamlessly with existing CRM systems" and data sources, and IQVIA has partnered with Salesforce to connect OCE with Salesforce's Health Cloud in some deployments.
+It "integrates seamlessly with existing CRM systems" and data sources, and IQVIA has partnered with Salesforce to connect OCE with Salesforce's Life Sciences Cloud.
 OCE can pull in data from IQVIA's proprietary databases (e.g., prescription data, formulary data) for richer analytics.
 It's built with a modular architecture, allowing companies to activate only the needed components.

 • Deployment: OCE is offered as a cloud service (hosted by IQVIA).
 It is generally multi-tenant but clients benefit from IQVIA's secure infrastructure.
 (IQVIA does not advertise an on-premise OCE; their model is cloud-first, though some components like their compliance modules or data warehouses might be on client premises if needed.)